 Koi vs Goldfish – Which Fish Is Right for My Pond?
 (Main Differences)

-Koi or goldfish, both are a mystical addition to your garden ponds.
+Koi and goldfish, both are a mystical addition to your garden ponds.
 However, there comes a time when you have to choose between the two.

 So the answer to which is right for your pond lies in your preferences, available space, and time investment.

 Koi offers a rich variety of colors and different sizes to your pond.
 Yet, they need ample space to thrive and grow happily.
-You should only consider keeping Koi if you can at least manage 200 gallons of water per fish and have a pond over 1000 gallons.
-Since they require large ponds, pond maintenance would require a proper routine with bigger and expensive equipment to maintain water quality.
+You should only consider keeping Koi if you can at least manage 200 gallons of water per fish and have a pond of over 1000 gallons.
+The fish themselves are also more expensive than goldfish.
+Since they require large ponds, pond maintenance would require a proper routine with bigger and more expensive equipment to maintain water quality.